anngroong/podcasts/content/guest/akarapetyan.md

 #guest_group = "cog"
 +++

 Dr. Anna Karapetyan is the Director of the Insight Analytical Center for Applied Policy and Research.
-She has a PhD in political sciences, and is a lecturer at Russian-Armenian University.
+She has a PhD in political sciences, and is a lecturer at the Russian-Armenian University.